Skip to main content

 MemoryTotal usage (%)Total memory usage over time

-MemoryUsage by type (bytes)Memory usage by type over time
+MemoryUsage by type (Bytes)Memory usage by type over time

 FileSystemTotal usage (%)Total file system usage over time

-DiskRead bytes (bytes/sec)Disk I/O read usage over time
+DiskRead bytes (Bytes/sec)Disk I/O read usage over time

-DiskWrite bytes (bytes/sec)Disk I/O write usage over time
+DiskWrite bytes (Bytes/sec)Disk I/O write usage over time

-Delete instances
+Delete instance

 caution